 In some cases we just don't know what's on our doorstep until we decide to investigate.

-As we continue our series finding the best pockets of the UK to visit and explore with your trusted four legged friend, sponsored by Direct Line Pet Insurance, this month we visit historical Dovedale in Derbyshire.
+As we continue our series finding the best pockets of the UK to visit and explore with your trusted four-legged friend, this month we visit historical Dovedale in Derbyshire.

 Photo Credit: Shaun Dunmall

 One of Britain's most visited natural tourist sites, Dovedale is a valley in Derbyshire's Peak District visited by more than 1 million people each year - and it's easy to see why it's so popular with history buffs, families, hikers and dog walkers alike.

 A perfect pet friendly retreat to explore and blow away the Winter cobwebs, this valley is home to the famous trout stream, River Dove, and rock pillars such as Ilam Rock, pictured below, Viator's Bridge, and limestone features Lovers' Leap and Reynard's Cave, not to mention the infamous stepping stones and isolated limestone Thorpe Cloud, you can easily spend a good portion of your day here if you seek out all it has to show.

 It's history dates back around 350 million years through the limestone formations.
 During the two ice ages, the limestone was cut into craggy shapes known as reef limestone by the melting ice, and dry caves such as Reynard's Kitchen Cave were formed.